Special Interest Tracks

 Global Health (GH) Track

-The constant influx and efflux of people of diverse backgrounds through the United States, including Texas, means primary care physicians must deeply understand concepts of cultural competency, geography, travel, immigration, global diseases, and care in limited-resource settings.
+The constant influx and efflux of people of diverse backgrounds through the United States, including Texas, means primary care physicians must deeply understand concepts of cultural responsiveness, geography, travel, immigration, global diseases, and care in limited-resource settings.
 A growing number of physicians also seek global careers, and practice medicine in settings all over the world.

 Generally, 2 residents are accepted into this track per year.